Best free HIPAA training materials

 Another way organizations can exercise due diligence is by implementing the right training programs.
 While HIPAA-compliant software is a great start, an untrained employee can cause just as much damage as unsecured software.
 For example, a HIPAA breach can take the form of medical personnel discussing patient information in a public area.

-Because free HIPAA-training resources are accessible and cover a wide range of situations, they’re a great way to prepare your team.
+Because free HIPAA-training materials are accessible and cover a wide range of situations, they’re a great way to prepare your team.
 These resources can improve staff compliance while saving you time, stress, and money.

-Q&A: Finding the best free HIPAA-training resources
+Q&A: Finding the best free HIPAA-training materials

 Due to the many resources available, you should come up with a list of criteria and questions before you start your search for free training.